Home » Home Safety » Fire Alarm Keeps Going Off? Here’s What To Do

 1. Press and hold hush button

 Press and hold the hush button on the front panel of the alarm for at least 10 seconds.
-It’s usually the only visible button on the system and may be labeled ‘test’, ‘hush’‘silence’.
+It’s usually the only visible button on the alarm, typically labeled ‘test’, ‘hush’, or ‘silence’.

-Holding the hush button for different time periods has different functions, so consult the instruction manual.
+Holding the hush button for different lengths of time has different functions, so try holding for 30 seconds if 10 doesn’t stop it.

 Credit: DIY-time Tech